hphelion/documentation/migration-overview-reference.md

 permalink: /migration-overview-reference/

 ---
-#HP Cloud Version 12.12 to HP Cloud Version 13.5: Data Transition Guide#
+#HP Cloud Compute Version 12.12 to HP Cloud Compute Version 13.5: Data Transition Guide#

-This page provides you with information to help you transition an HP Cloud version 12.12 instance to an HP Services 13.5 instance.
+This page provides you with information to help you transition an HP Cloud Compute version 12.12 instance to an HP Cloud Compute version 13.5 instance.

 In general, the process for transitioning to 13.5 involves creating a new 13.5 instance, configuring that instance, and copying any required data files to that new instance.

-This overview outlines the tasks you will need to perform, based upon the operating system on your cloud client system (your local system) and the operating systems used by your cloud instance(s).
+This overview outlines the tasks you will need to perform, based upon the operating system on your local system and the operating systems used by your cloud instance(s).

-Before deciding which tool to use, make sure the tools are installed and configured on the client system and your instances, as required.
+Before deciding which tool to use, make sure the tools are installed and configured on the local system and your instances, as required.

 **Note**: Some of the links in this document contain information on using the Horizon-based HP Public Cloud Console to interact with your instances.
 HP Public Cloud Console is an alternative method for performing these tasks.
 The procedures in this document for using the classic management console are correct and should be followed at this time.